okeeffed/cheat-sheets/Advanced-React-Redux.md

 **Building the JTW**

 We can use the library `jtw-simple`.
+In the `config.js` file at the root of the app, we can hold the application secrets and config.